ejob-ai/Concillio/README.md

   - npm run build
   - wrangler pages deploy dist --project-name concillio

+### Deployment

+We deploy via Cloudflare Pages using Wrangler.

+👉 Note: Keep `compatibility_date` in `wrangler.jsonc` reasonably fresh.
+Update it whenever Wrangler is bumped or new Cloudflare runtime features are needed.

 👉 See [docs/ci-git-access.md](./docs/ci-git-access.md) for SSH/Deploy key setup in CI.
 👉 See [Key management](./docs/ci-git-access.md#key-management) for policies on personal vs deploy keys.